ehmatthes/pcc_2e/recommended_reading/data_science.md

 *Python Crash Course* just scratches the surface of what you can do with Python in this field.
 If you'd like to go further with Python in Data Science, there are a large number of resouces available.
 I hope this helps you figure out where to go next, and if you have feedback about any of these recommendations please don't hesitate to reach out.

 Note: Some of the resources mentioned in the [General Python Resources](../general_python/) have sections focused on data science.
-I won't repeat those resources here, but you should check them out.
+I won't repeat those resources here, but you should check them out as well.

 *
 {:toc}